Reference to Python String Methods

 Note:

-Importantly, it is to note that these string methods are totally different from those of built-in Python functions, so make sure to keep this in mind.
+It’s important to remember that these string methods are distinct from the built-in Python functions, so keep this difference in mind.